-Fortunately a few f the shakier projects discussed at that meeting fell by the wayside; but the bulk of them, augmented by a comparatively few later expansions and additions, became the Redwing experimental programs, summarized in Chapter 2.
+Fortunately a few of the shakier projects discussed at that meeting fell by the wayside; but the bulk of them, augmented by a comparatively few later expansions and additions, became the Redwing experimental programs, summarized in Chapter 2.

-By April 1955, the ready date for the first shot had been changed to April 15, 1956, and by June it had been delayed until May 1, 1958.
+By April 1955, the ready date for the first shot had been changed to April 15, 1956, and by June it had been delayed until May 1, 1956.
 In July it was decided to fire the 1-point shots in Nevada in the late fall and winter of 1955, and to delete them from the Redwing program.

-In order to make the maximum use of the limited land available and of instrument stations already in existence, three shots were seeduled on the Eberiru complex plus one of Rujoru, three on Runit and one in the air above Runit, and six on barges near the Yurochi complex.
-When weather for large shots proved more favorable at Eniwetok than Bikini, and completion of the Bikini program lagged, the [] barges were shifted to the Mike crater at Eniwetok.
-Because of the size of [] and the fact that it had to be fired early in the program, the Runit towers were not-built until after [] was detonated.
+In order to make the maximum use of the limited land available and of instrument stations already in existence, three shots were sceduled on the Eberiru complex plus one on Rujoru, three on Runit and one in the air above Runit, and six on barges near the Yurochi complex.
+When weather for large shots proved more favorable at Eniwetok than Bikini, and completion of the Bikini program lagged, the Secure of the size of the